-This handbook contains a list of activities and workshops that were developed and implemented by members of the OSHub Network as part of the OSHub project, that have now been compiled so that teachers, facilitators and other community members may implement open schooling practices and activities within their own context.
+This handbook contains a list of activities and workshops that were developed and implemented by hubs across the OSHub network.
+These activities explore STEAM topics through an interdisciplinary lens that embody the practices of Open Schooling.
+They promote co-creation and collaboration with stakeholders outside of the school network, inspire active citizenship within students, and provide a means for teachers, facilitators and other community members to implement open schooling practices in a way that is relevant for their own context.